JBCL About Time Professional - Time Recording

 You are now ready to start another job.

-Note -
+Note - When entering time

-jobs start time is the moment the previous one finished, that is every
+time is the moment the previous one finished, that is every moment is to be

-moment is to be allocated to some job.
+allocated to some job.

 When you select the next job, and click OK, you will see the clock has